resbaz/lessons/authorea/lesson_plan.md

 * History
 * Chat

+Discuss the options for exporting documents:

+* PDF
+* LaTeX (i.e. if you don't like the default PDF styles, you can download the raw LaTeX file and compile it yourself)

 ### 3. Web-friendly LaTeX

 LaTeX is great for writing research articles (particularly those with mathematical equations) but it was made